cerico/musil/pages/posts/2017-08-23---dockerize-vii-connect-existing-machine/index.md

 For now I'm just pushing the production environment.
 We can also later move the dev environment to using the vm's docker.
 Then we'll have moved all our docker hosts off OSX and onto remote docker machines, leaving OSX to function purely as a controller.

-I've added a new file in sites-enabled, to cater for our local vm, keeping it separate from our production and dev files
+I've added a new file in sites-enabled, to cater for our local vm, keeping it separate from our production and dev files.

 ```
 ➜  marsden git:(recordcafe) cat proxy/sites-enabled/mars.york.conf